 Measurements of VISIR sensitivities are based on observations of mid-infrared calibration standard stars (Cohen et al. 1999, AJ 117, 1864).
-In imaging mode, the stars are recorded using perpendicular chopping and nodding patterns with amplitudes of $13''^2$ .
+In imaging mode, the stars are recorded using perpendicular chopping and nodding patterns with amplitudes of 13".
 Calibrators are frequently observed during the night (§ 5.7).
 Flux and noise levels are extracted by multi-aperture photometry using the curve-of-growth method: the aperture used for all 4 beams in a given frame is the one for which the flux to noise ratio is the largest.
 By combining all 4 beams, the sensitivity in a given set-up (filter, field of view) is defined as the limiting flux of a point-source detected with a S/N of 10 in one hour of on-source integration.
+This does not correspond to the S/N of the peak flux above the background, which depends much stronger on the achieved image quality.
 For details see the VISIR Pipeline User Manual.

-$^2 \rm With$ the old DRS detector, standards were also recorded using the intermediate field (0.076'') and 8'' chopping.
+&lt;sup>2With the old DRS detector, standards were also recorded using the intermediate field (0.076'') and 8'' chopping.